The Riemannian Trust-Regions Solver

 Approximation of the Hessian

-We currently provide a few different methods to approximate the Hessian.
+Several different methods to approximate the Hessian are available.

 Manopt.ApproxHessianFiniteDifferenceType